HumlabLu/lucris-rs/README.md

 ## Intro

-Process files for the AI Lund project.
+Terminal tool to process files for the AI Lund project.

 Takes the LUCRIS `jsonl` files and extract information in plain text.
 Allows extraction of the Swedish and English texts, and optionally filters out "opt-out" UUIDs.